 As much as the gable end loft conversion guarantees you maximum floor space in your house, it is not applicable for all property types.
 A hip to gable loft conversion is a viable option for detached or semi-detached houses as well as hip-end roof houses.

 Most bungalows and chalets are also compatible with this type of loft conversion.
-Considering the amount of extra space generated and aesthetic appeal of this hipped roof loft conversion, most bungalow owners find it as a worthy investment.
+Considering the amount of extra space generated and the aesthetic appeal of this hipped roof loft conversion, most bungalow owners find it as a worthy investment.

 This type of loft convert is suitable for the end-terraced type of property but not the mid-terrace type.
 Whatever the situation, your roof has to have sufficient allowance to create liveable roof space; otherwise, the hip to gable loft conversion won’t be a viable choice for your property or cost-effective.